Cadasta/cadasta-docs/en/10-translation.md

 ![](/assets/translation.png)

+> Add information about how this is different from XLS form languages

 To create and manage translations, Cadasta uses <a href="https://www.transifex.com/" target="_blank">Transifex</a> – an online translation management application.
 In this section, you'll learn how to use Transifex to translate the Cadasta Platform.

 For complete documentation about Transifex, visit <a href="https://docs.transifex.com/" target="_blank">docs.transifex.com</a>.